Eiad/DevLoom-Code-Utilities-NextJS-React/README.md

 The main pages are:

-- `/` - Home page with buttons to select a formatter
+- `/` - Home page which is an ALL Formatters page with tabs selection
 - `/HTMLFormatterPage` - HTML formatter page
 - `/CSSFormatterPage` - CSS formatter page
 - `/JSFormatterPage` - JS formatter page